 You can be a #HealthHero by being an active participant in your doctor visits.
-Clear, honest and open communication between your doctor and you is key to being able to create the best plan for you and your unique health needs.
+Clear, honest, and open communication between your doctor and you are key to being able to create the best plan for you and your unique health needs.

 There is a general doctor visit checklist as well as PDFs made for specific conditions/symptoms.
-You can print these out as use them as a resource when you go to your medical professional.
+You can print these out and use them as a resource when you go to your medical professional.

 Physician Visit Checklists

 The checklists are divided into 8 sections.

 - Condition.
 What condition are you coming to the doctor for, or what condition do you suspect you may have?

 - Symptoms I Am Experiencing.
 Potential symptoms of the above condition will be listed so you can circle all that apply.
 You can also write in your own if you are having symptoms that aren’t listed.